jigoshop/jigoshop/readme.txt

 = 1.11.2 =
 * Fix: Removed duplicated "Settings" link in plugins panel.
+* Fix: Proper handling of errors on checkout.
 * Improved: Hide shipping and tax from cart if customer country is not set.
 * Improved: Jigoshop toolbar items based on user capabilities.